5 items for your year-end farm record checklist

 Inventory

 This accounts for the value (and number) of owned assets, while also factoring their performance.
 This can cover everything from the amount of grain in storage from the last harvest season, to the acres of your land.
-North Dakota State University provides guide that gives a good overview of everything you’ll need to complete your inventory.
-This sheet also suggests doing a final step of peer benchmarking to measure the performance of your operation against similar businesses.
+North Dakota State University provides a guide that suggests doing a final step of peer benchmarking to measure the performance of your operation against similar businesses.
 Doing so will lend an eyes-open view of your operation’s strengths and weaknesses.

 Depreciation schedule